llkadenll/Blog/README.md

 # ✳️ Blog Project

 Blog application made for educational purpose to learn basic features of Ruby On Rails.
-You can play with it live [here](https://misty-sky-9144.fly.dev/).
+You can play with it live at [Fly.io](https://misty-sky-9144.fly.dev/).
 Most of the functions are available for registered users.
 To make it simpler you can use the following account: <br>

 Email: user@gmail.com <br>
 Password: qwerty